Demian-Wicky/THP_W5D3_ChinookMusic/README.md

   Track.where(artist: "Deep Purple").sum(:price).round(2)
   ```

-- Modifies (via a loop) all the titles of "Eric Clapton" so that they are displayed with "Britney Spears" in artist.
+- Modify (via a loop) all the titles of "Eric Clapton" so that they are displayed with "Britney Spears" in artist.

   ```ruby
   Track.where(artist: "Eric Clapton").each do |track|